 This will be presented for examiners (jury) with readers / jurors, an audience of scientists (peers) and a general public, followed by a discussion with the members of the examination commission and the audience.
 Anyone present may ask questions.
-All students should attend the thesis defence event, at least in first evaluation session (June).
+All enrolled students of the second master year are expected to attend all thesis defenses on the day on which they are defending.